Mills in Alto Aragón - harinero, central eléctrica

 Be ready for some potholes.
 You will cross the river after some time and

 eventually reach Acumuer.
 Park the car in the penultimate hairpin before

 the village.
 Don't block the gravel road!
 Walk along the gravel road.
 At some point you

-will cross the GR.
+.
 Follow the GR-markings and descend into the

 riverbed.
 Once down, walk against the stream until you reach the mill.